The Paradox of Power Loss in a Lossless Infinite Transmission Line: A non-ideal behavior of an ideal circuit

-In a lossless line, R = 0 and G = 0, we have $\alpha = 0$ and $\beta = \omega \sqrt{LC}$, i.e., a sinusoidal wave without any attenuation along the line.
+In a lossless line, R = 0 and G = 0, and from Eqs. (\ref{8}) we have, $\alpha = 0$ and $\beta = \omega \sqrt{LC}$, i.e., a sinusoidal wave without any attenuation along the line.
 But we also have $Z_{i} = Z_0 = \sqrt{L/C}$, i.e., its impedance has a {\em real} value.
 This is a paradox because though the transmission line contains no resistive element so there could be no Ohmic losses in the line, yet its input impedance is a pure resistance.
 That means for an input voltage $V_0$, power will be drained from the source at the rate of V$^2_0/(2\sqrt{L/C})$ \cite{11}.
-The questions therefore arise as to why does a pure resistance show up in a circuit comprising only reactances and where does this energy go?
+The questions therefore arise as to why does a pure resistance show up in a circuit comprising only reactances, thereby implying a continuous power drainage and where does this energy ultimately go?

 The paradox can be also seen from the Smith chart where the input impedance of a lossless open-circuit line, goes through cycles when its length is varied.
-Not only does the input impedance not converge to a single unique value when the length of the line is increased indefinitely but also in general it is an {\em imaginary} value, i.e., a pure reactance (\cite {1,2,3}) for any length of the line, which contradicts the conclusion that the infinite line presents a {\em real} input impedance.
+Not only does the input impedance not converge to a single unique value when the length of the line is increased indefinitely but also in general it is an {\em imaginary} value, i.e., a pure reactance \cite {1,2,3} for any length of the line, which contradicts the conclusion that the infinite line presents a {\em real} input impedance.